American Chemical Society

 Susan M. Schelble 172

 Other Council Actions

 Continuation of Committees

-International Chemical Sciences Chapters
+Establishment of an International Chemical Sciences Chapter

 Highlights from Committee Reports